sse-secure-systems/connaisseur/CONTRIBUTING.md

 While issues are a great way to discuss problems, bugs and new features, a direct proposal via a pull request can sometimes say more than a thousand words.
 So be bold and contribute to the code as described in the [next section](#contribute-to-source-code)!

-In case you require a more private communication, you can reach us via [connaisseur@securesystems.de](mailto:connaisseur@securesystems.de).
+In case you require a more private communication, you can reach us via [connaisseur@securesystems.dev](mailto:connaisseur@securesystems.dev).

 ## Contribute to Source Code
 The following steps will help you make code contributions to Connaisseur and ensure good code quality and workflow.
 This includes the following steps: